forwards/Community/Discussion_on_Ableist_Language.md

 * Official Communication Channels

 #### Other Remarks
-* Through the use of icons, other members of the forum expressed agreement and solidarity with Member B. While it is reasonable to agree with Member B's interpretation, there is a reasonable concern that the
+* Through the use of icons, other members of the forum expressed agreement and solidarity with Member B. While it is reasonable to agree with Member B's interpretation, there is a reasonable concern that the it projects a negative signal to those with mental health issues.